THE DEFINITIVE

 1. Headlines

-Try out different lengths, characters, or phrasing.
-Try more emotional words, or rewrite it with a different tone.
+Test different lengths, characters, or phrasing.
+Try more emotional words, or rewrite the whole headline with a different tone.
 Add an exclamation point.
 Remove a word.
 Little changes can make a huge difference.

-The goal of your headline is to inform of the benefits and to compel the viewer to take the next step (like make a purchase).
+The goal of your headline is immediately show the benefits of your offer and compel the viewer to take the next step (like make a purchase).
 In general, you want your headline to be:

 • Succinct and clear